Reading Room services

 - Yes.
 You are encouraged to make digital research copies of most items in the collections.
 Staff will advise in advance of any conservation or copyright limitations that might apply.

-- Please bring your own camera, or phone; for quarantine reasons staff are not able to digitise material on the day of your visit
+- Please bring your own camera, or phone; staff are not able to digitise material for you on the day of your visit

 Will the lockers be available?